Disease Guide ·Mange ·2026

 6What breeds are prone to demodectic mange?

-Shar-Peis, English Bulldogs, American Pit Bull Terriers, Staffordshire Bull Terriers, American Staffordshire Terriers, and Boston Terriers have the highest rates of generalized demodectic mange.
-The genetic component is strong enough that veterinary dermatologists recommend not breeding dogs that have had generalized demodex.
-Any breed can develop demodectic mange, but these breeds have an inherited immune deficiency that makes them more susceptible.
+Shar-Peis, English Bulldogs, American Pit Bull Terriers, Staffordshire Bull Terriers, American Staffordshire Terriers, Boston Terriers.
+Genetic link is strong - don't breed dogs with generalized demodex.
+Any breed affected, but these have inherited immune deficiency.

 7Does pet insurance cover mange treatment?